-There are two ways to enter into the Doctor of Physical Therapy program, a six-year freshman-entry program or a three-year graduate program.
-Students who have earned a baccalaureate degree and who have satisfactorily completed all pre-requisite courses may apply to enter the professional phase (year 4) of the DPT Program as graduate students.
-Following successful completion of the 3-year professional phase, these students will receive the Doctor of Physical Therapy degree.
+Students who have earned a baccalaureate degree and who have satisfactorily completed all pre-requisite courses may apply to enter the Doctorate of Physical Therapy (DPT) program as graduate students.
 This entry-level clinical doctorate allows graduates to apply for physical therapy licensure; hence this program is not appropriate for individuals who have already earned a physical therapy degree either in the U.S. or in other countries.

 Vision Statement